aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-doc/_index.md

 type: docs
 weight: 270
 url: /net/convert-pdf-to-doc/
 description: Convert PDF file to DOC or DOCX format with ease and full control with Aspose.PDF for .NET.
-This pages shows code snippet for accomplish this task.
+This pages shows a code snippet to accomplish this task.
 ---

 # Convert PDF to Word